Professor Martin Conboy

 - Teaching activities

-He is Professor of Journalism History but his teaching and his research are more extensive than this title might imply.
+Martin's teaching and research were more extensive than the title 'professor' might imply.
 Unusually for a professor, he is a qualified teacher (PGCE) and worked for over ten years in comprehensive schools in south London before developing a career as an academic.
 He even received an award for an aspect of his performance in one particular school but modesty prevents him revealing what precisely.
 Suffice to say he still has the certificate and is happy to reveal further details on request.